Latrodectus indistinctus: Description and behavior

-Habitat

-Its distribution is limited in Namibia and South Africa, Found in habitats such as tangled bushes, uncut grass, tall vegetation in dry places, agricultural areas and forests.

 Venom

 They have neurotoxins known as latrotoxins.
 Within 15 minutes after a bite there is intense pain, burning sensation, and swelling.
 Systemic effects, such as intense muscle pain and cramps, can occur hour later.
 Other symptoms include anxiety, slurred speech, feeling sick, headaches, sweating, and fever.
 Rapid pulse, increased blood pressure, and tightness in the chest together with difficulty breathing are important symptoms, which are usually more dangerous for children and elderly people with cardiovascular and respiratory diseases.

 In a case that occurred in 2016, in South Africa, in a 38-year-old man reported symptoms such as intense muscle pain, erythema, stiffness at the location of the bite that radiated to the trunk, arm and neck, muscle spasms, and mild tachycardia.

+Conservation

+Latrodectus indistinctus is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical range.
+The species is protected in Richtersveld Transfrontier National Park, Table Mountain National Park, Swartberg National Park, and Karoo National Park.